RohanNero/Stakemate/README.md

 Now input your information into a `.env` file using the `.env.example` file as an example format.

-Once you have set your variables to
+Once you have set your `.env` file configured with your desired variables you can begin deploying

 ### Deploying locally